Drug And Alcohol Addiction In Chicago, Illinois

 Chicago is one of America’s most violent cities.
-This is, in part, due to the presence of Mexican drug cartels.
-When multiple cartels get their grips into a city, it is nearly impossible to get them to let go.
-Chicago has become a major hub for dealing and distribution throughout the Midwest, and the open-air markets create a powerful position for the cartels and can’t be shut down.
+This is, in part, due to the presence of DTOs.
+When multiple DTOs get their grips into a city, it is nearly impossible to get them to let go.
+Chicago has become a major hub for dealing and distribution throughout the Midwest, and the open-air markets create a powerful position for DTOs.

 Perhaps the greatest danger to come out of this is the power vacuums that come out of shifts in territory.
-Joaquin “El Chapo” Guzman, leader of the Sinaloa Cartel, was capture and extradited.
+Joaquin “El Chapo” Guzman, leader of the Sinaloa Cartel, was captured and extradited.
 The city, state, and federal government are working against both foreign and domestic DTOs; in 2019, at least 35 were charged due to their association with an organized narcotics scheme called “Sean DTO.”

 Finding Help In Chicago